 Sadly, nursing home patients are often victims of elder abuse and neglect.
 The Jacksonville nursing home abuse lawyers at Baggett Law Personal Injury Lawyers work with families to protect their loved ones and obtain justice for nursing home neglect and abuse.
 We have advocated for Jacksonville, FL residents since 2012 and are ready to fight for you, too.

 How Our Jacksonville Personal Injury Lawyers Can Help With Your Nursing Home Abuse Claim

 Nursing homes owe a duty of care to their patients.
 They have a duty to provide adequate care in a safe environment and to protect residents from being abused or neglected.

-Our Jacksonville nursing home abuse lawyers have extensive experience handling nursing home abuse cases.
+Our personal injury attorneys in Jacksonville, FL have extensive experience handling nursing home abuse cases.

 When you hire Baggett Law Personal Injury Lawyers to represent your loved one, you can expect us to:

 - Investigate the nursing home to gather information and documentation regarding abuse and neglect allegations